Convex optimization with $p$-norm oracles: Introduction

+Addressing this question could advance the foundations of optimization theory and provide new tools for structured and high-order optimization beyond $\ell_p$-regression.
+For example, as we will see, this question has connections to highly-smooth optimization in different norms, ball-acceleration in different geometries, and quasi-self-concordant optimization.

-\paragraph{Efficient reductions from $\ell_s$- to $\ell_p$-regression.} In this paper, we focus on the particular problem of efficiently reducing $\ell_s$-regression to smoothed $\ell_p$-regression for $2 \leq p < s$, and let $\nu := \frac{1}{p} - \frac{1}{s}$ to simplify notation.
-Our main result is the following theorem (proved in Section~\ref{sec:regression}) which provides such a reduction.
+\paragraph{Efficient reductions from $\ell_s$- to $\ell_p$-regression.} We consider the particular problem of efficiently reducing $\ell_s$-regression to smoothed $\ell_p$-regression for $2 \leq p < s$.
+We provide a new efficient reduction that solves this problem.
+Moreover, we obtain this result by an optimization theoretic framework of broader utility, which indeed has implications for structured optimization and higher-order optimization.
+We formally define $\ell_s$ regression in Definition~\ref{def:regression} and then provide Theorem~\ref{thm:regression-main}, which contains our main result for this problem (proved in Section~\ref{sec:regression}).